sv222/cloud-engineer-interview-questions/README.md

 99. What is Google Cloud Video Intelligence, and how does it enable video content analysis?
 100. Describe the benefits of Google Cloud Healthcare API for healthcare data integration and analysis.

+## Contributing to This Repository

+We welcome contributions from the community.
+If you have any suggestions for new questions or answers, please feel free to open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.